Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 TL;DR

 Quick Answer: Whether a criminal charge costs you your job depends on three factors: your state's employment laws, your employer type (government, regulated, private), and whether you hold a professional license.
-In at-will employment states, employers can generally fire you for an arrest — but EEOC guidance, Ban-the-Box laws (37+ states), and fair chance legislation are changing the landscape.
+In at-will employment states, employers can generally fire you for an arrest.
+But EEOC guidance, Ban-the-Box laws (37+ states), and fair chance legislation are changing the terrain.
 Licensed professionals face additional risks: many boards have mandatory self-reporting requirements with tight deadlines, and failure to report can be worse than the charge itself.

-Key Stat: Over 70 million Americans have a criminal record.
+Key Stat: Over 70 million Americans have a criminal record (National Employment Law Project).
 The EEOC has determined that blanket policies denying employment based on arrest records alone may constitute illegal disparate impact discrimination under Title VII.

 Source: EEOC Enforcement Guidance on the Consideration of Arrest and Conviction Records, eeoc.gov; National Employment Law Project, nelp.org